k041k4/falkordb-bulk-loader/README.md

 The nodes and relationship flags should be specified once per input file.

 ```
-redisgraph-bulk-insert GRAPH_DEMO -n example/Person.csv -n example/Country.csv -r example/KNOWS.csv -r example/VISITED.csv
+falkordb-bulk-insert GRAPH_DEMO -n example/Person.csv -n example/Country.csv -r example/KNOWS.csv -r example/VISITED.csv
 ```
 The label (for nodes) or relationship type (for relationships) is derived from the base name of the input CSV file.
 In this example, we'll construct two sets of nodes, labeled `Person` and `Country`, and two types of relationships - `KNOWS` and `VISITED`.

-RedisGraph does not impose a schema on properties, so the same property key can have values of differing types, such as strings and integers.
+falkordb does not impose a schema on properties, so the same property key can have values of differing types, such as strings and integers.
 As such, the bulk loader's default behaviour is to infer the type for each field independently for each value.
 This can cause unexpected behaviors when, for example, a property expected to always have string values has a field that can be cast to an integer or double.
 To avoid this, use the `--enforce-schema` flag and update your CSV headers as described in [Input Schemas](#input-schemas).

 ### Extended parameter descriptions
 The flags for `max-token-count`, `max-buffer-size`, and `max-token-size` are typically not required.
 They should only be specified if the memory overhead of graph creation is too high, or raised if the volume of Redis calls is too high.
 The bulk loader builds large graphs by sending binary tokens (each of which holds multiple nodes or relations) to Redis in batches.